talmeym/regurgitator-core-json/README.md

 	...
 ```

-specifying behaviour as an object allows some condition behaviours to have attributes besides the operand (in the example above, "/rg:config/@id") which is always the value attribute of the condition object.
+which allows some condition behaviours to have attributes besides the operand (in the example above, the namespaces of the xpath specified in the value attribute).

 there are 5 core condition behaviours: